 In the wake of dwindling revenue due to the passage of anti-gang laws whereby top bosses are being held responsible during legal proceedings, Takayama issued a mandate that cordial relations with other organized crime groups be maintained and conflicts with associated gangs be avoided so as to conserve resources.

 In the latest case, Takayama was found guilty of extorting 40 million yen from the employee during meetings at a hotel in Kyoto.
-He utilized subordinate gang members to perform a specific type of extortion known as mikajimeryo, or the collection of protection money.
+He utilized subordinate gang members to perform a specific type of extortion known as mikajimeryo, or the collection of so-called “protection money.”

 In March of last year, the Kyoto District Court handed down a prison sentence of six years to Takayama.